The Importance of Patient Engagement

 Patient engagement is an essential pillar for good health.
 As Dr. Farzad Mostashari, the former head of the Office of the National Coordinator for Health Information Technology once noted, “patient engagement is the blockbuster drug of the century.”
 When a patient is engaged, they are more likely to be proactive in their health management and to understand their condition.
 They are more likely to make the necessary behavior changes to positively impact their quality of life.

-Under the umbrella of patient engagement is patient activation.
+A key part of patient engagement is patient activation.
 Patient activation is a measure of an individual’s understanding, competence, and willingness to participate in care decisions and processes.
 The ideal result of a patient engagement strategy or tool would be patient activation, plus care plan compliance.
 An engaged (and activated) patient takes the actions necessary to improve and/or manage their health.

 Download our free infographic to learn more about incorporating telehealth and remote patient monitoring into your patient engagement strategy.